Dr Louise Fearfield

 She did her medical training at Oriel College Oxford and St Thomas’ Hospital London, qualifying as a doctor in 1992.
 Her first dermatology training post was at Chelsea and Westminster Hospital and The Royal Marsden, which she started in 1995.
 During this time she developed her interest in skin cancer and took two years out to complete her DM thesis on prognostic factors in melanoma, which was awarded in 2002 at Oxford University.

-Her initial research interests involved looking at prognostic factors in primary melanoma.
-However, since her appointment to The Royal Marsden she has also developed a research interest in the cutaneous toxicities associated with the newer targeted therapies and checkpoint inhibitors used in the treatment of metastatic malignant melanoma as well as other cancers.
-She has been invited to national and international meeting as a plenary speaker presenting on this work and has published many articles in peer reviewed journals
+Her research interests remain with prognostic factors in primary melanoma.
+However, since her appointment to The Royal Marsden she has also developed a research interest in the cutaneous toxicities associated with the newer targeted therapies used in the treatment of metastatic malignant melanoma.
+She has published several articles recently on this work and has been an invited speaker at national and international meetings.